General elections in Singapore: Election agents

 On or before nomination day, every candidate must declare to the returning officer the name of one person who will act as their election agent.
 This person is legally responsible for the conduct of the candidate's political campaign.
 In the case of a group of candidates contesting a GRC, a principal election agent must be appointed from among the candidates' election agents.
 Candidates may name themselves as their own election agents.

 Election agents are required to appoint candidates' paid polling agents (persons who oversee polling at polling stations on behalf of candidates), clerks and messengers; hire committee rooms for the use of candidates; pay for expenses incurred for the conduct or management of the election; and receive money from third parties for election expenses.

 Election expenses, and illegal and corrupt practices

 The maximum amount which a candidate or their election agent can pay or incur for an election campaign is $5 for each elector in an SMC, or for each elector divided by the number of candidates in the group standing for election in a GRC.
-(Note: To account for cost inflation, the limit was previously set to $3.50 prior to the 2015 general election, and later raised to $4 for the 2015 and 2020 elections.)
+(Note: The cap was raised over time to account for cost inflation.
+The limit was $2.50 prior to the 2001 election.
+The amount has since raised to $3 in 2001, then $3.50 in 2011, then $4 in 2015.
+The limit is currenntly set at $5 as of the last change in the 2025 election.)
 The following expenses are illegal practices: